 - More affordable: Was introduced into a lower priced category (75 percent cheaper at launch).

 - More modern: Reflects 14 years and 9 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-T2 is the clear winner of the contest (17 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T2 is the clear winner of the contest (18 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D or the X-T2.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 This is why hands-on reviews by experts are important.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1D X Mark III||+ +||..||4.5/5||..||4/5||Jan 2020||6,499|